Joahie/ratabale/README.md

 # ratabale
-This is the code for RaTable, a more comprehensive version of ratemyprofessor.com that I created
+This is the code for RaTable, a website similar to ratemyprofessor.com that I created for a hackathon